 Domestic Violence charges are serious.
 Conviction can result in jail time, fines, and the loss of your ability to own or possess a firearm.
 Most importantly, it will impact your access to your children.

 If you have been charged with Domestic Violence, you need a lawyer who will aggressively represent you.
-The lawyers at Gorman Malarcik Pierce have successfully defended hundreds of Domestic Violence cases.
+The lawyers at Malarcik Pierce Munyer Will have successfully defended hundreds of Domestic Violence cases.
 We take a three-pronged approach: first, we will try to have charges dismissed completely.
 Next, we will work to have the charges reduced.
 If the case goes to trial, we will defend you aggressively, and force the state to prove each element of its case.

 A charge of Domestic Violence arises from violence or a threat of violence toward a family member or a member of your household.
 It may be a misdemeanor (less serious) or a felony (more serious) depending on the facts.